SoliGaruh/ESP32-Parking-Aid/README.md

 # ESP32-Parking-Aid

-ESP32 Parking Aid copyright by Steve Tattersall.
-It has been developed using Microsoft VS Code and PlatformIO extension.
-This code is placed in the public domain and may be used freely as long as the author is credited.

-# Description

 Illuminates an RGB LED based on the distance an object is away from the HC-SR04 ultrasonic sensor.
 It was developed to assist parking a car in a garage.